My Curry Chicken Recipe

 Remember you can add more seasoning and flavor to this to suit your taste.
 Some people prefer adding hot pepper to their curry to make it spicy and its really up to you if you want to add onions, garlic and other herbs to your curry recipe.

 The key to making good curry is finding a good curry powder that you like, making sure you have a nice stock pot and allowing it to simmer.
 Here’s some great cooking essentials that would work great for cooking any kind of curry.
+If you use thighs in your recipe cut them in half across the bone.
+They book better that way to me.

 Disclosure: This post contains affiliate links, clicking on them doesn’t cost you anything and if you make a purchase I may receive a small fee that helps me keep my blog going.
 Thanks for reading.